Lock picking: Tubular lock pick

 A tubular lock pick is a specialized lockpicking tool used for opening a tubular pin tumbler lock.
 Tubular lock picks are all very similar in design and come in sizes to fit all major tubular locks, including 6, 7, 8, and 10-pin locks.
 The tool is simply inserted into the lock and turned clockwise with medium torque.
 As the tool is pushed into the lock, each of the pins is slowly forced down until they stop, thus binding the driver pins behind the shear line of the lock.
 When the final pin is pushed down, the shear plane is clear and the lock opens.
 This can usually be accomplished in a matter of seconds.

 Most tubular lock picks come with a "decoder" which lets the locksmith know at what depths the pins broke the shear plane.
 By using the decoding key after the lock has been picked, the locksmith can cut a tubular key to the correct pin depths and thus avoid having to replace the lock.

 Anti-picking methods

-The history of lock development, particularly modern locks is largely one of an arms race between lock pickers and lock inventors.
+The history of lock development, particularly modern locks, is largely one of an arms race between lock pickers and lock inventors.

-Today's anti-picking methods in standard pin tumbler locks include the use of sidewards which obstruct the keyway and "security pins".
-These are shaped like a spool, mushroom, or barrel – with the effect that they feel as though they have set when in fact they have not.
+Today's anti-picking methods in standard pin tumbler locks include the use of sidewards which obstruct the keyway and "security pins" or "carnival pins".
+These are shaped like a spool, mushroom, or barrel, with the effect that they feel as though they have set when in fact they have not.
+Security pins can also have the effect of resetting other pins when adjusted.